 It's that time of year when many of you are preparing your children for a new term at school.

 I think back to the time Natty came to the end of her pre-school years and remember the stress and worry, the form filling and meetings, all mixed together with pride that she was making this huge step for the first time.
-I remember a lot of tears and late nights and the invaluable support of many professionals.
+I remember a lot of tears of worry, late nights of planning and the invaluable support of many professionals.
+In the current pandemic things are even more fraught with EHCP plans put on hold, social distancing to ensure and the struggle of home education for those of us who feel woefully under-prepared.

-Whether your child is starting at mainstream or special school, you will want to get through this process as smoothly as possible to ensure the right package of support for your child.
+Whether your child is starting at mainstream or special school, or starting back after lockdown, you will want to get through this process as smoothly as possible to ensure the right package of support for your child.

 1) Invest in the TRANSITION PROCESS